apache/sedona/docs/tutorial/raster.md

 | 3   4   5   6|
 ```

-Please refer to [Raster visualizer docs](../../api/sql/Raster-visualizer) to learn how to make most of the visualizing APIs.
+Please refer to [Raster visualizer docs](../../api/sql/Raster-visualizer) to learn how to make the most of the visualizing APIs.

 ## Save to permanent storage